Tearrex/Tearrex/README.md

 ### Hey there 👋
-My name is Anthony and I'm a *huge* tech enthusiast.
-I love coding my ideas into reality and gaming my pain out of it.
-My passion for computers has flourished from boredom and curiosity over the years.
-I toyed with website builders as a preteen and eventually discovered the joy of creation with HTML/CSS/JS.
-Web development is pretty cool, I plan on pursuing a career with it and maybe dabble in some IT fields like Networking—because it's a fascinating concept to me : )
+My name is Anthony.
+I'm a tech enthusiast that loves coding ideas into reality.
+My passion for computers has flourished from boredom and curiosity during my childhood.
+I toyed with website builders in highschool and progressively got more hands-on with HTML/CSS/JS.
+Since then I have been nurturing my webdev niche for my career trajectory, and have recently gained industry experience in the field designing customer-facing apps for a business as well as provisioning the underlying infrastructure involved.

+I am also interested in Network/System administration roles and have been studying cloud technologies for the AWS Solutions Architect cert.

-- 🔭 I’m currently working on ... deploying a REST API with AWS
+- 🔭 I’m currently working on ... developer portfolio
 - 🌱 I’m currently learning ...
-Docker Compose
-- 👯 I’m looking to collaborate on ...
-Android development!
+Vue.js

 When I'm not coding, I like to
-- 🎮 Play Battlefield 1
+- 🏘️ Read about Real Estate
+- 📈 Learn new skills & trends
 - 🍃 Watch the trees rustle
 - 💻 Think about how I could be coding

-Feel free to reach out for a quick chat or game night 🦉